irasan/MP1-beauty-salon/README.md

 Services page lists all treatments available in the salon with their prices.
 At the bottom of the page there is a banner that invites to visit Contact page for booking.

-Contact page displays all contact information of the salon (address, email, phone number, opening hours) and a form for contacting the salon through the website.
+Contact page displays all contact information of the salon (address, email, and phone number) and a form for contacting the salon through the website.

-Every page a header with navigation bar which collaps to a button on small screen, as well as a footer that shows salon's logo, socail meadia links, contact details, and opening hours.
+Every page has a header with navigation bar which collaps to a button on small screens, as well as a footer that shows salon's logo, socail meadia links, contact details, and opening hours.

 ### Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+Header (navigation bar) - allows users to navigate through the pages of the website.
+It collapses to a button on small screens.
+Gallery of pictures implemented through Bootstrap carousel - allows users to slide through the pictures of work dony by the salon's stylists.
+Call for action buttons on the key points of user's decision making - helps users to navigate to the needed page quickly by simply clicking the button.
+Contact form - allows users to leave a question, request to book or callback.

 ### Features Left to Implement
-A section with clients' reviews is left for future development.
-It will sit on the Home page allowing new visitors of the website and potential clients to make a favourable decion easier.
+* A section with clients' reviews is left for future development.
+It will sit on the Home page allowing new visitors of the website and potential clients to make a favourable decision easier.
+* Contact form is not fully implemented, as the information put there by users, go nowehere and cannot be saved.

 ## Technologies Used
 During completion of this project mainly HTML and CSS were used.
-To implement some more advanced components, like header, footer, carousel, tables, contact form and complex layout, the developer made use of Bootstrap 4.
+To implement some more advanced components, like header, footer, carousel, tables, contact form and complex layouts, the developer made use of Bootstrap 4.
 To create the project, in particular write the code itself and store it, GitPod and GitHub were used.
 Deployment of the website was supported by GitHub pages.

 ## Testing
 The developer used W3C Css Validation service and W3C MarkUp Validation Service to check the validity of the code.

-###Client Stories Testing
+### Client Stories Testing
 Most common path through the website:
 Home > Team > Services > Contact